tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/rewarded-interstitial-en.md

             @Override
             public void error(String message) {
-            }
+                // Error when requesting.
+Either handle it or retry }

     });
 }
 ```

-use `TapsellPlus.requestInterstitialAd` for interstitial Ad .
+Use `TapsellPlus.requestInterstitialAd` for interstitial Ad instead.

-> if you want to request again in error Callback, Be sure to do this with the help of a variable as a Counter.
+> If you want to request again in error Callback, Be sure to do this with the help of a variable as a Counter.
-Because with the help of that variable you can set a limit on the number of times for request.
+> Because with the help of that variable you can set a limit on the number of times for request.
-For example, when you disable this adZone from the panel and if you request again each time in error Callback , without limiting the number of times,
+> For example, when you disable this adZone from the panel and if you request again each time in error Callback , without limiting the number of times,
-Your program will fall into an infinite loop and its performance will get disrupted
+> Your program will fall into an infinite loop and its performance will get disrupted
+{:data-title="Retry requests" data-color="green"}

 ### Show Ad
 After Calling the `response` method and getting the `responseId` parameter, the Ad is ready to be shown and you can display it as the following